DeBraid/investing-notes/ellis-losers-game.md

 # The Loses Game
 ## by Charles Ellis

-> Among those who've had a wonderful life: two kinds of people, those who know they were lucky, those who haven't figured it out.
+> Contrary to their oft articulated goal of outperforming the market averages, investment managers are not beating the market: The market is beating them.

+Portfolio managers failing to produce positive absolute rates of return, they are also failing to produce positive *relative* rates of return.

 Podcast exerts:

 Life itself is unfair.
 To JFK: "Through the Catacysm"
+> Among those who've had a wonderful life: two kinds of people, those who know they were lucky, those who haven't figured it out.

 Fees are the big number.